Thu-it [Truth] starts with Thu-itstuhw [Telling the Truth]

 Immerse yourself on a journey in a multi-media experience that takes you through time.
 Travel through over 150 years of colonial history and the impacts it had and continues to have on Indigenous communities, families and individuals.
 Told through archival material, news and the stories and experiences of a group of Quw'utsun' Elders, participants will have the opportunity to reconsider learned history and discover Thu-it - Truth.

-Thu-it (pronounced Tha eet) debuts from September 7 through October 6 2022 at the Cowichan Valley Arts Council gallery.
+Thu-it (pronounced Tha eet) debuted September 7 to October 6 2022 at the Cowichan Valley Arts Council gallery.

 What to Expect: